Insider Intel for Columbia Business School Applicants

 What application advice do you have for applicants to CBS’s MBA program?

 My best advice is just to be yourself!
-The CBS Admissions Committee wants to get to know YOU, not someone you think the AdCom wants to see.
+The CBS admissions committee wants to get to know YOU, not someone you think the AdCom wants to see.
 Be as specific as possible in your application and show that you’ve taken time to get to know the program.
 Don’t just list some basic website-level knowledge.

 Take advantage of everything there is to take advantage of!
 It’s two years of being able to focus entirely on the program—academics, growing your network, getting involved in clubs, and enjoying NYC.
 Do it all, but don’t burn yourself out!
 You know yourself best and know what you have the capacity for.
 Be mindful of this, but also don’t be afraid to try new things.

 Thanks so much, Ally, for sharing your CBS insights with our blog readers!
 Stacy Blackman Consulting is the only MBA admissions firm with a complete panel of former Admissions Officers.
-If you would like to learn more about working with us, you can request a free analysis of your candidacy here.
+If you want to learn more about working with us, you can request a free analysis of your candidacy here.
 We look forward to meeting you!

 SBC’s star-studded consultant team is unparalleled.
 Our clients benefit from current intelligence that we receive from the former MBA Admissions Officers from Wharton, Columbia CBS and every elite business program in the US and Europe.
 These MBA Admissions Officers have chosen to work exclusively with SBC.